jschumacher/jamdocs/docs/editing-in-forestry.md

 ![](/forestry-instant-previews.png)

 Once the server is started, you will be able to **click on the preview icon** when you're editing a document (even without saving your changes).

+The editor doesn't seem too bad.
+Which is fine.

 ## Adding pages